-Composition: 6 members, 2 members appointed jointly annually by the RI President and the Trustee Chair in consultation with the RI president-elect and the Trustee Chair-elect.
+Composition: 6 to 8members, with at least 2 members appointed jointly annually by the RI President and the Trustee Chair in consultation with the RI president-elect and the Trustee Chair-elect.
 Chair and Vice Chair appointed jointly by the RI President and the Trustee Chair in consultation with the RI President-elect and the Trustee Chair-elect.